-systems consist of processes, running in parallel and communicating through message passing via communication buffers;
+Structuring Concepts: Systems consist of processes, running in parallel and communicating through message passing via communication buffers.

-processes may communicate either through signal exchange (directly or via signalroutes) or through shared variables;
+Communication primitives: Processes may communicate either through signal exchange (directly or via signalroutes) or through shared variables.

-each process may use several clocks to measure time during the execution and, in addition, transitions may be guarded with time constraints (depending on clocks) and decorated with explicit (eager, delayable, lazy) deadlines;
+Real Time Primitives: Each process may use several clocks to measure time during the execution and, in addition, transitions may be guarded with time constraints (depending on clocks) and decorated with explicit (eager, delayable, lazy) deadlines.

-the language offers the concept of open communication channel, connected to the environment, and transporting messages between it and the system;
+Open Systems: The language offers the concept of open communication channel, connected to the environment, and transporting messages between it and the system.

-processes may be non-deterministic i.e, more than one transition may be enabled at some control state, and all situations have to be considered at execution;
+Non Determinism: Processes may be non-deterministic i.e, more than one transition may be enabled at some control state, and all situations have to be considered at execution

-the language provide several type constructors such as enumeration, range, array, record, abstract as well as predefined basic types in order to simplify complex data description and manipulation;
+Complex data types: The language provide several type constructors such as enumeration, range, array, record, abstract as well as predefined basic types in order to simplify complex data description and manipulation.

-it is now possible to parameterize data types (i.e, size of arrays), system configurations (i.e, number of instances), timing behavior (i.e, clock constraints)...;
+Parametrisation: It is possible to parameterize data types (i.e, size of arrays), system configurations (i.e, number of instances), timing behavior (i.e, clock constraints).

-the language include dynamic creation and destruction of process and signalroute (channel) instances.
-This makes system configuration to be dynamic, that is, the number of components running (and in turn, the number of clocks ...) may change during execution;
+Dynamic creation: The language include dynamic creation and destruction of process and signalroute (channel) instances.
+This makes system configuration to be dynamic, that is, the number of components running (and in turn, the number of clocks ...) may change during execution.

-the common language integrates hierachical states (to structure automata) and composed transitions basic control statements such as if-then-else and while-do are provided to structure automata transitions;
+Structured Control: The language integrates hierarchical states (to structure automata) and composed transitions basic control statements such as if-then-else and while-do are provided to structure automata transitions.

-The core component of the IF toolbox is the IF simulator allowing to explore the underlying semantic model (i.e, state graph) of an IF specification.
-Several exploration modes are imlemented: interactive (user-driven), random or exhaustive (breadth-first or depth-first).
+Model Checking: The core component of the IF Toolset is the IF simulator allowing to explore the underlying semantic model (i.e, state graph) of an IF specification.
+Several exploration modes are implemented: interactive (user-driven), random or exhaustive (breadth-first or depth-first).
 Partial order reductions can be applied in exhaustive- depth first search.

-The IF simulator has been connected to the TGV test generator in the context of the AGEDIS project.
-See the AGEDIS web page for more details.
+Test Generation: The IF simulator has been connected to the TGV test generator in the context of the AGEDIS project.

-A simulation library providing the minimal functionality for on-the-fly state-space traversal (state representation + successors computation) is provided.
-It can be used to implement tools operating "dynamically" on the specifcation such as exploration tools, model-checkers, simulators, etc.
+Simulator: A simulation library providing the minimal functionality for on-the-fly state-space traversal (state representation + successors computation) is provided.
+It can be used to implement tools operating "dynamically" on the specification such as exploration tools, model-checkers, simulators, etc.